Close Alert Banner

 • Watch your children at all times and stay within arm's reach.
 Drowning can happen quickly and without any warning.

-Please see the Ontario Ministry of Health’s statement on the short-term residential swimming pool rentals by private homeowners.
+See the Ontario Ministry of Health statement on the short-term residential swimming pool rentals by private homeowners for further information and considerations.

 Receive email updates